Quobject/EngineIoClientDotNet/README.md

 ## Usage
-EngineIoClientDotNet has a similar api to those of the JS client.
+EngineIoClientDotNet has a similar api to those of the [JavaScript client](https://github.com/LearnBoost/engine.io-client).

 You can use `Socket` to connect: